linked-db/linked-ql/site/flashql/lang.md

 - `alterView()`
 - `dropView()`
 - `createNamespace()`

-### Important nuance about views

-FlashQL has a strong *view model*, but it is currently centered on the storage transaction API rather than on a full SQL `CREATE VIEW` surface.

-In other words:

-- view behavior is very real
-- sync-enabled views are very real
-- but you should not read that as "full SQL `CREATE VIEW` parity is finished"
+- `alterNamespace()`
+- `createIndex()`
+- `alterIndex()`
+- `dropIndex()`

-### Important nuance about `ALTER`
+### Important nuance about dialects

-Some schema-evolution paths exist, but broader DDL parity is still catching up.
-If your application depends heavily on runtime `ALTER TABLE` compatibility with mainstream servers, treat that as an area requiring validation.
+The SQL surface is intentionally selective rather than claiming full PostgreSQL or MySQL DDL parity.
+The parser is dialect-aware and covers the supported overlap plus FlashQL-specific extensions such as:

+- schema options like `replication_origin`
+- persistence-qualified views such as `CREATE MATERIALIZED VIEW` and `CREATE REALTIME VIEW`

+If your application depends on rarely used server-specific DDL clauses, validate those paths explicitly.

 ## Transactions